farhan-a3/EECS4413-ecommerce-project/README.md

 ## 3. Set up and run the frontend

-Open a new terminal, then from the project root:
+Open a new terminal, then from the project root run:
 ```bash
 cd frontend
 npm install